 In order to submit an Athletics Research Grant, apply HERE!
 You can save and return to your application at later date.

 Ensure that all materials have been submitted by the above deadline.
 Late or incomplete applications will not be considered (no exceptions).
-Contact the Director of Research at email@example.com if you have questions regarding the submission process.
+Contact the Director of Research at email@example.com or ask a question in the Research Grants section of the GPSA Forum if you have questions regarding the submission process.

 If you do not receive notification of your awards within the time-frame specified above, it is your obligation to inquire as to the status of your application.